Kristina01111000/Drws_site/README.md

 Figure out text to put on the virtual visits page b/c he doesn’t want a bunch of virtual visits https://growingholistically.com/temp-homepage-2/ text here above the self renewal system heading, new video is coming at some point
-Check PMP for a money back guarantee
-Remove the tabulator from the freebies, hide the page from non-members, fix all of the places that say its free Figure out where the best place to link it will be
+Check PMP for a money back guarantee the tabulator, fix all of the places that say its free Figure out where the best place to link it will be
 Add the free videos to the freebies link, free videos page, put the links to the videos on it Say the first three videos in the courses are free,